2 American women detained after speaking Spanish in Montana file suit

 The ACLU also says in the complaint that the agent's actions violated the women’s rights to equal protection and their Fourth Amendment right against unreasonable search and seizure because there was “no legitimate reason to detain” them.

-“Agent O’Neil singled them out based on race, relying on their use of Spanish as a justification and proxy for race,” the suit says.
+“Agent O’Neal singled them out based on race, relying on their use of Spanish as a justification and proxy for race,” the suit says.

 Border Patrol stops two women in Montana for speaking SpanishMay 21, 201800:55